fedosb/currency-monitor/README.md

+# Currency Monitor
-# This is a WIP project, so the README is not yet written :)
+This is a WIP project, so the README is not yet written :)